Scientific Publications

 PIPES: A Networked Rapid Development Protocol for Sound Applications

-in Proceedings of the 27th International Conference on Digital Audio Effects (DAFx24) Guildford, Surrey, UK, September 3-7, 2024
+in Proceedings of the 27th International Conference on Digital Audio Effects (DAFx24), Guildford, Surrey, UK, September 3-7, 2024

 PDF